SigmaMonstR/data-science/README.md

 __Example application__

 - Univariate clustering application: k-means
-- Multivariate clustering application: Customer segmentation using Census American Community Survey
+- Multivariate clustering application: Customer segmentation using NYC 311

-__Homework Assignment__

-- Applying clustering

-## Lectures 10: Other Methods and Topics
+## Lectures 10: Other Methods and Topics (4/9)

 Supervised and unsupervised learning methods open the world up to many possibilities.
 But there are other techniques that are important, relatively simple, and widely applied.